Estonianization: Integration

-After the end of the 1944–1991 Soviet occupation of Estonia, following the restoration of the country's full independence in 1991, the Estonian government has pursued an "integration policy" (informally referred to as "Estonianisation") that has been aimed at the strengthening of Estonian identity among the population, to develop shared values and "pride in being a citizen of Estonia"; with respect and acceptance of cultural differences among the residents of Estonia.
+After the end of the 1944–1991 Soviet occupation of Estonia, following the restoration of the country's full independence in 1991, the Estonian government has pursued an "integration policy" (informally referred to as "Estonianisation") that has aimed at strengthening Estonian identity among the population, developing shared values and "pride in being a citizen of Estonia", and respecting and accepting cultural differences among the residents of Estonia.

 Education

-On 14 March 2000 the Government of Estonia adopted the "State Programme: Integration in Estonian society 2000-2007".
-The main focus areas and aims of integration as defined by the state programme are linguistic-communicative, legal-political and socio-economical.
-The programme has four sub-programmes: education, the education and culture of national minorities, the teaching of Estonian to adults and social competence.
-The aims of the sub-programmes are to be achieved via learning of the Estonian language by children and adults.
+On 14 March 2000, the Government of Estonia adopted "State Programme: Integration in Estonian society 2000-2007".
+The main areas and aims of the integration established by the program are linguistic-communicative, legal-political, and socio-economic.
+The Program has four sub-programs: education; the education and culture of national minorities; the teaching of Estonian to adults; and social competence.
+The aim of the sub-programs is to be achieved via the learning of the Estonian language by children and adults.